gabriel-nieves/Secure-AWS-Cloud-Deployment/README.md

 Step 4.)
 Configuring a Firewall with Security Groups
 1. Minimized Terminal, navigated to the AWS Management Console -> EC2 Dashboard -> Instances, and selected the batcomputer EC2 instance.
 2. Clicked on the batcomputer’s Security tab and clicked on the security group associated with the instance.
-3. Edited the security group's inbound rules by creating a rule named “SecuredSSH” which allows access only from my IP address.
+3. Edited the security group's inbound rules by creating a rule named "SecuredSSH" which allows access only from my IP address.
 4. Successfully configured a security group to restrict SSH access to my IP only.

 Step 5.)
 Configuring CloudWatch for Monitoring